Advice for students working with Matthias Wählisch

 Usually, I'm replying fast to emails.
 If I don't reply in time (whatever this means in detail), don't hesitate to send me a reminder.
 Unfortunately, my TODO-stack is much larger compared to previous years, when I was always replying in time.
-On the other hand, I expect that you reply quickly (less than two days, which is rather moderate).
+On the other hand, it would be very helpful if you reply quickly (less than two days, which is rather moderate).

 Please, feel free to ask questions.
 I will not be annoyed about so-called stupid questions, but I will get nervous when you ask questions that show lack of involvement.

 Please, be prepared.
 Let me know in decent detail what you did between our last and current meeting.
 I highly encourage you to take notes during our meetings.
 Based on my own experiences, I don't remember all the relevant details without notes.

-You will follow a very cumbersome journey to improve your career, which I truly support!
+You will follow a very cumbersome journey to advance your career.
+I will truly support this journey!
 However, this does not mean that you can completely offload your duties to me.

 I am a very enthusiastic and committed person.
-Sometimes this makes the impression that tasks I am pushing for relate to me.
+Sometimes this gives the impression that tasks I am pushing for relate to me.
 This is wrong.
 Implications of your career choice relate to you.

 I am happy to give you inspirations.
 But at the end, you need to outgrow.
-I work sufficiently hard in my life.
+I work hard in my life.
 Feel free to follow.
-But do not try to impress me with underperformance.
+But, please, do not try to impress me with underperformance.
 At the end, it does not matter how long you worked on something -- or more importantly, it does not matter how much you emphasize your hard work.
 At the end, only a clear picture about problems and solutions matters.